 This vehicle was purchased as a rusted, bullet infested pile of metal on a nearly complete chassis.
 Body work was done by someone else, wood and all other finishing done by Peter.

 Although some Cabriolets were produced in both 1929 and 1931 the majority, and the most attractive ones, were produced in 1930.
-The Model A Cabriolets were the first true convertibles produced by Ford in that they were the first open Fords to have 'roll-up side-windows' instead of 'clip-on weather curtains'.
-Harry Wigle must be given credit for scrounging parts from Oregon, Boston, and Saskatoon as well as Alberta and for completing most of the restoration work on this car.
+The Model A Cabriolets were the first true convertibles produced by Ford in that they were the first open Fords to have 'roll- up side-windows' instead of 'clip-on weather curtains'.
+Harry Wigle must be given credit for scrounging parts from Oregon, Boston, and Saskatoon as well as Alberta and for completing much of the restoration work on this car.
 At one point though he had endured three hip and two knee replacements and could no longer get into the car, but was reluctant to sell it until it had been finalized to the stage he had originally envisioned.
-Having expressed an interest in the car during the era of the Club's 'Fentiman project', I worked with Harry in 2003 to finalize a variety of components such as resolve a rad problem, repair the speedometer, re-tension the top fabric, and install both an overdrive unit and a set of cast iron brake drums.
-It was October of that year when Harry finally said, 'that's the way I had envisioned it so let's close the deal'.
-Following a few pictures being taken in front of the Clubhouse for Harry's archives we signed the papers and Irene and I have had the pleasure of enjoying one of the nicest Model A's on the road ever since!
+Having expressed an interest in the car Ron Rigby worked with Harry in 2002 and 2003 to finalize restoration of a variety of components, install an overdrive unit and a set of cast iron brake drums, and eventually add a set of wind-wings.
+It was September of 2003 that Ron and Irene Rigby formally bought the car following which for some 21 years they enjoyed it as their primary touring Model A. Following its accumulation of 8,000 miles it is my pleasure to have now acquired what is the only Model A Cabriolet in the Club from Ron in September of 2024 and I now have the pleasure of enjoying one of the nicest Model A's in the Province.

 Although precise history of the car is not known, it is believed to have been in Southern Alberta since new.
 An initial restoration, primarily mechanical, was undertaken around 1960.
 The car was not driven until after complete restoration by Al Bank of Calgary in 1989 - 91.
 The car has been owned by the Rouses since purchase from Al Bank on August 10, 1991.
 The Rouses have put about 20,000 trouble free miles on the car including a 1530 mile trip to the MAFCA N.W.
 Regional Meet in Surrey, B.C. during August 1998 and a similar 1100 mile visit to Spokane in 2001.
 The car was judged at the '93 and '98 MAFCA regional meets and received a 3rd Place at each meet.